Julia Ogden

 Strongly Not Recommended

-Meow Mix Tender Centers dry cat food receives the Cat Food Advisor rating of 1 star.
+Meow Mix Tender Centers dry product range is made of four recipes which all receive the Cat Food Advisor rating of 1 star.

 Meow Mix Tender Centers is a cheaper dry cat food made from low-quality ingredients.
 It contains meat by-product meal and corn is the first ingredient.